Skip to main content

 Improve Queries to include variables in log queries (Optional)

-Write log queries to include variables so data can be filtered in the Explore view.
+Write log queries to include variables so data can be filtered in the AWS Observability view.
 See the Sumo Logic help doc for details on how to use template variables in log queries.

 For example: